 Scholarships and Financial Assistance

 PACS is committed to enrolling talented, motivated students from diverse backgrounds.
-Historically, we have been able to provide financial assistance to 100% of our students through a variety of support mechanisms.
+Historically, we have been able to provide financial assistance to 100 percent of our students through a variety of support mechanisms.
+Information on funding opportunities is below.
+The Office of Student Financial Planning is also a great resource and you can find details on Figuring Your Cost and FAQs, thanks to some resources they’ve put together.

-PACS Scholarships are the primary form of financial support for our students.
-Offered at the time of admission, these scholarships generally provide support to students for all years of study.
-There is no work requirement in exchange for the scholarship during the student’s enrollment.
+Scholarships are the primary form of financial support for our students.
+Offered at the time of admission, these scholarships generally provide support to students and are guaranteed for all years of study.
+There is no work requirement in exchange for the scholarship during the student’s enrollment and tuition rates will not increase.
 A service obligation may be required for some scholarship recipients.

-- AuD student scholarships generally reduce the amount of annual tuition by 25% to 50%, with generous funding also available for students enrolling in the Pediatric Audiology Specialization.
+- AuD student scholarships generally reduce the amount of annual tuition by 25 percent to 50 percent.

-- PhD students are generally provided a minimum of 80% tuition remission.
+- PhD students are generally provided a minimum of 80 percent tuition remission.

 - A limited number of assistantships are available on a competitive basis.
 These positions typically provide a financial award in exchange for a work commitment to PACS, such as serving as a teaching or clerical assistant.